-- 1. Carry out an independent on-site investigation, if the State Educational Agency determines that an investigation is necessary; - 2.
-Give the complainant the opportunity to submit additional information, either orally or in writing, about the allegations in the complaint; - 3.
-Provide the school district or other public agency with the opportunity to respond to the complaint, including, at a minimum: (a) at the option of the agency, a proposal to resolve the complaint; and (b) an opportunity for a parent who has filed a complaint and the agency to agree voluntarily to engage in mediation; - Review all relevant information and make an independent determination as to whether the school district or other public agency is violating a requirement of Part B of IDEA; and - 5.
-Issue a written decision to the complainant that addresses each allegation in the complaint and contains: (a) findings of fact and conclusions; and (b) the reasons for the State Educational Agency's final decision.
+- 1. The commissioner of education assigns an employee of the department or, if an employee of the department is not available, an independent investigator to conduct an investigation; - 2.
+The NHED investigates the alleged complaint including a conducting an onsite investigation if necessary; - 3.
+Gives the complainant the opportunity to submit additional information, either orally or in writing, about the allegations in the complaint; - 4.
+Provides the school district or other public agency with the opportunity to respond to the complaint, including, at a minimum: (a) at the option of the agency, a proposal to resolve the complaint; and (b) for a parent who has filed a complaint, an opportunity to voluntarily engage in mediation with the district; - Review all relevant information and make an independent determination as to whether the school district or other public agency is violating a requirement of Part B of IDEA; and - 6.
+Issue a written decision to the complainant that addresses each allegation in the complaint and contains: (a) findings of fact and conclusions; and (b) the reasons for the final decision. - 7.
+If the commissioner finds there has been a failure to provide appropriate services, the commissioner's order shall address: - How to remediate the denial of those services, including, as appropriate, the awarding of monetary reimbursement or other corrective action appropriate to the needs of the child or the children; and - Appropriate future provisions of services for all children with disabilities.